Children's use of information: Credibility judgments based on reasoning or support

 Young children appreciate that people generally think and act sensibly when reasons are present, and they can evaluate a claim by assessing the quality of the reasoning provided.
 Thus, children create an epistemic profile of a person based on the quality of the reasons they offer when making a claim.
-As young as 3 years-old, children understand the difference between weak versus strong reasoning to support a statement.
+As young as 3 years old, children understand the difference between weak versus strong reasoning to support a statement.
 Children are more likely to trust someone when strong support is provided through: reliable testimony ("My teacher told me there's a book in the bag.
 I think that there's a book"), looking ("Before I came here, I looked and saw a ball in the bag.
 I think there's a ball in there"), and inference ("It's a backpack.
-Backpack holds books.
+Backpacks hold books.
 I think there's a book in there").
 On the other hand, desire ("I like crayons.
 I want there to be crayons in the bag.
 I think that there are crayons in there"), pretense ("I like to pretend.
 I'm going to pretend that there's a sandwich in the bag.
 I think there's a sandwich in there"), and guessing ("I don't know.
 I'm going to guess that there's a toy in the bag") are not viewed as strong support for a claim.
 Children recognize that the mental states that they and others may hold are not always reliable means for drawing specific conclusions.
-3 and 4 year-olds can also choose the more reasonable of two people and continue to seek, as well as, accept new information from the more credible person (the one who had better reasons in the past).
+3- and 4-year-olds can also choose the more reasonable of two people and continue to seek, as well as, accept new information from the more credible person (the one who had better reasons in the past).